deedubyalabs/crm-pro/memory-bank/architecture-tech-stack.md

 ## 8. Architectural Goal

-The primary goal is to evolve the existing **PROActive ONE (Next.js/Supabase)** into the central, intelligent hub with embedded AI capabilities.
-Functionality and UI concepts from **EstiMATE Pro** and **FloorPlan Pro** will be refactored and integrated *into* PROActive ONE.
-All data will reside in the PROActive ONE Supabase instance, forming the **Agent Data Fabric (ADF)**.
-Backend logic for AI and third-party integrations will be built directly within the PROActive ONE Next.js backend, leveraging LangGraph.js for complex AI tasks and utilizing the ADF for context and memory.
+The primary goal is to evolve the existing **PROActive OS (Next.js/Supabase)** into the central, intelligent hub with embedded AI capabilities.
+Functionality and UI concepts from **EstiMATE Pro** and **FloorPlan Pro** will be refactored and integrated *into* PROActive OS.
+All data will reside in the PROActive OS Supabase instance, forming the **Agent Data Fabric (ADF)**.
+Backend logic for AI and third-party integrations will be built directly within the PROActive OS Next.js backend, leveraging LangGraph.js for complex AI tasks and utilizing the ADF for context and memory.
 The focus is on creating a proactive system with embedded chat interfaces and a decluttered UI, where modules and access points are only present where needed, supported by a robust agent data layer.

 ## 9. Critical Implementation Paths